hiimjustin000/BetterGauntlets/README.md

 This mod requires Geode in order to run at all.
 Please install Geode first.

-This mod brings Gauntlets to life with all new particles, backgrounds/colors, and islands!
+This mod gives life to the Gauntlets with all new visuals!
+Particles, backgrounds, colors, islands, and more!

 ## Credits:
-- LimeGradient - Coding (they did the dirty work)
+- LimeGradient - Coding the mod
-- Dasshu - Assets and coding
+- Dasshu - Idea, assets, logo, coding

+## Special Thanks:
+- Erymanthis - Helping with the custom font!